A slave will not be instructed by words alone; for though he understands, there will be no response.

 Our Maker, Saviour, and Friend

-Jesus contrasted two types of shepherds: The hired hand and the owner.
+Jesus contrasted two types of shepherds: the hired hand and the owner.

 - Memorize the text in your favourite Bible translation and think about it often.